 When you cross the YouTube eligibility threshold and turn on monetization for your videos, you can start expecting money calculated by the number of ad views you get.

 A high video view count is impressive.
 It shows that more people are watching your content, and of course, it increases the chances of those people seeing the ads displayed on your videos.
-But what truly matters towards monetization are ad views.
+However, what truly matters regarding monetization is ad views.

 Now let’s see how much you get for 1K, 5K, 10K, and 50K ad views.